davidlinke/davidlinke.github.io/README.md

 - Automatically gets a users location from their IP address
 - User can manually enter their location
 - Stores location in localStorage so repeat visits to the site use the same location
-- Displays whether one should bring and umbrella with them today based on rain probabilities
+- Displays whether one should bring an umbrella with them today based on the rain probability
 - Displays rain probabilities broken down by morning, afternoon, and evening
 - Displays current precipitation radar
 - Whimsical animations that change based on the precipitiation probability